-THE FACTS: Rubio is right that the state’s credit rating has been downgraded nine times since Christie took office, a reflection of concern by the major rating agencies about New Jersey’s fiscal health and pension system.
+THE FACTS: Incomplete, perhaps, but Rubio is right that the state’s credit rating has been downgraded nine times since Christie took office, a reflection of concern by the major rating agencies about New Jersey’s fiscal health and pension system.
 It did not go down nine notches, however.
 Each of the three major agencies downgraded the state’s rating three times.

 CHRISTIE: “The president and his former secretary of state are for paying ransoms for hostages.
 When (you) do that, you endanger even more Americans around the world to be the subject of this type of hostage-taking and illegal detention.”

 THE FACTS: President Barack Obama said exactly the opposite in June, when the White House reaffirmed its opposition to paying ransom to terrorist groups that hold American citizens hostage.

 The president said such payments only serve to endanger more Americans and finance “the very terrorism that we’re trying to stop” - points that Christie actually echoed during the debate.

 Though the new White House policy precludes ransom payments by the U.S. government, the Obama administration did leave open the door to communication with hostage-takers - whether by the government, families of victims or third-parties - and said relatives who on their own decide to pay ransom won’t be threatened with prosecution.